Insights

 Annual Compliance Balance =

-The Annual Compliance Balance is a critical metric that measures how far a vessel deviates from its regulatory target, expressed in tonnes of CO2eq.
+The Annual Compliance Balance is a critical metric that measures how far a vessel deviates from its regulatory target, expressed in tonnes of CO2.
+The larger the total energy used, the greater the compliance cost, as it is calculated by multiplying this balance by the applicable carbon pricing rate (e.g., 380 USD/tCO2, 100 USD/tCO2, or the market price of Surplus Units (SUs)).

 This means that simply choosing low-carbon fuels is not sufficient for compliance.
-Ships should also optimize their overall energy efficiency to minimize both short-term fuel costs and long-term regulatory compliance expenses.
-In other words, both reducing the attained GHG intensity through the use of Zero or Near-Zero emission fuels and improving vessel design are essential not only for immediate cost savings, but also for maintaining long-term competitiveness under regulatory compliance costs.
+Ships must also optimize their overall energy efficiency to minimize both short-term fuel costs and long-term regulatory compliance expenses.
+In other words, reducing the attained GHG intensity through more efficient fuel use and vessel design improvements is essential not only for immediate cost savings but also for sustained competitiveness in a carbon-regulated market.

 The IMO Net-Zero Framework requires not only emission reductions but also strategic decision-making on the most cost-effective pathways to regulatory compliance.
-A critical concept in this process is the Marginal Abatement Cost (MAC), which represents the cost of reducing one additional tonne of CO2eq. through a specific mitigation measure.
+A critical concept in this process is the Marginal Abatement Cost (MAC), which measures the cost of reducing an additional tonne of CO2.
+It serves as a key economic indicator for evaluating the viability of different fuels and technologies in meeting the required GHG reduction targets.

 Under the current IMO framework, the cost of compliance varies depending on the GHG intensity of the fuel used:

-· Surplus Unit (SU) Prices: Expected to fluctuate within this range, depending on evolving market conditions and the supply-demand balance.
+· Surplus Unit (SU) Prices: Expected to fluctuate within this range, depending on market dynamics.

-According to a 2022 study by MIT, the Marginal Abatement Cost (MAC) of replacing fossil fuels with renewable e-fuels ranged from USD 599 to 1,520 per tonne of CO₂eq as of 2020.
-However, the study projected that with active investment and technological advancement by governments and industry, this cost could decline to USD 57 to 557 per tonne of CO2eq by 2050.
-However, this remains higher than the regulatory costs under both Tier 1 and Tier 2, suggesting that a transition to e-fuels may not be economically viable based on current compliance cost levels alone.
+According to a 2022 MIT study, the MAC for replacing fossil fuels with renewable e-fuels ranged from 599 to 1,520 USD per tonne of CO2 in 2020.
+With substantial investment in technology and production capacity, this cost is projected to decrease to 57 to 557 USD per tonne of CO2 by 2050.
+However, even this reduced range is still significantly higher than the current Tier 1 and Tier 2 compliance costs, suggesting that a pure regulatory price signal may not be sufficient to drive the large-scale adoption of e-fuels in the near term.

-The IMO's Net-Zero Framework was adopted through a two-tier approach as a result of compromise among Member States amid diverse proposals and competing interests.
+The IMO Net-Zero Framework was adopted through a Two-Tier Approach that reflects the diverse perspectives of its member states, representing a significant political and policy compromise.
 This structure requires continuous monitoring of the impact these regulatory costs have on the global shipping market.
-In particular, shipping companies should carefully assess whether the carbon price or financial rewards set by the IMO adequately compensate for the Marginal Abatement Costs (MAC) associated with different fuel types.
+In particular, ship operators must carefully assess whether the fines, taxes, or financial rewards set by the IMO adequately compensate for the Marginal Abatement Costs (MAC) associated with different fuel types.
 Additionally, the evolving dynamics of the fuel supply market will play a critical role in shaping these strategic decisions.

-Ultimately, the relevant stakeholders such as shipping companies should make strategic choices about whether it is more cost-effective to switch to alternative fuels or simply pay the associated compliance costs.
+Ultimately, shipowners must make strategic choices about whether it is more cost-effective to switch to alternative fuels or simply pay the associated compliance costs.
 To make this decision, several scenarios should be carefully considered:

-· Meeting the Base Target: If a ship fails to meet the Base Target, it will be subject to both Tier 1 (USD 100/tCO2eq.) and Tier 2 (USD 380/tCO2eq.) compliance costs.
-Alternatively, ships may choose to meet the Base Target to avoid paying the higher Tier 2 price.
+· Meeting the Base Target: Should a ship exceed the Base Target, it will need to cover both Tier 1 (100 USD/tCO2) and Tier 2 (380 USD/tCO2) compliance costs, or alternatively, aim to meet the Base Target to avoid the higher Tier 2 charges.

 · Exceeding the Direct Compliance Target:Ships that can achieve or surpass the Direct Compliance Target may be able to avoid both Tier 1 and Tier 2 charges entirely.
 Alternatively, they may choose to exceed these targets further, potentially earning additional financial rewards or surplus units (SUs) that can be sold on the market.

 The following table provides an example of whether it is more advantageous to meet the Base Target or the Direct Compliance Target when using biofuels.
-This analysis was conducted based on fuel prices in Singapore as of April 2025 and the GHG intensity of Used Cooking Oil Methyl Ester (UCOME), as shown in the table below.
+This analysis is based on April 2025 Singapore market prices and the GHG intensity of UCOM biofuels.
 VLSFO is included as a typical fossil fuel benchmark, while B30 and B100 represent alternative biofuels with different blending ratios.

-The Marginal Abatement Cost (MAC), which represents the cost of reducing one additional tonne of CO2eq, is calculated based on the following formula:
+The Marginal Abatement Cost (MAC) is calculated using the following formula:

 Applying this formula, the MAC for each fuel type is as follows: